MSE News

 For single-use rail tickets if you still want to travel:

-• Due to travel on Friday 1 September or Saturday 2 September?
-You'll be able to use your ticket on Thursday 31 August or up to and including Tuesday 5 September.
+• Due to travel on Saturday 30 September?
+You'll be able to use your ticket on Friday 29 September or up to and including Tuesday 3 October, but be aware that there's an overtime ban on some of these dates so services may be disrupted.

 • Due to travel on a different day?
 There's no extra flexibility as only official strike days count for that – but you may still be able to get a refund if your train is cancelled or rescheduled.